cyrill62/ebics-jruby/README.md

 ebics-jruby
 ===========

-a ebics client using org.kopi.ebics java lib
+an ebics client using org.kopi.ebics java lib